Laurab1528/Final_Task/README.md

 ---

-## Notas sobre el Runner Self-hosted
+## Notes on the Self-hosted Runner

-- El runner self-hosted se usa únicamente para acceder al API privado de EKS y ejecutar despliegues.
+- The self-hosted runner is used only to access the private EKS API and execute deployments.
-- **No es necesario instalar manualmente el AWS Load Balancer Controller en el runner:** el pipeline lo instala automáticamente en el clúster.
+- **It is not necessary to manually install the AWS Load Balancer Controller on the runner:** the pipeline installs it automatically in the cluster.
-- El ALB es gestionado por el controller y expone la app de forma segura.
+- The ALB is managed by the controller and securely exposes the app.

 ---

 ## Accessing the Application

-- **URL pública:**
+- **Public URL:**
-  - El Application Load Balancer (ALB) es el único punto de entrada público.
-Encuentra el DNS del ALB en la consola de AWS.
+  - The Application Load Balancer (ALB) is the only public entry point.
+Find the ALB DNS in the AWS console.
 - **Health check:**
   - `curl http://<alb-dns>/health`
 - **API endpoint:**